nahsra/antisamy/README.md

 ```

 ### 2. Choosing a base policy file
 Chances are that your site’s use case for AntiSamy is at least roughly comparable to one of the predefined policy files.
-They each represent a “typical” scenario for allowing users to provide HTML (and possibly CSS) formatting information.
+They each represent a "typical" scenario for allowing users to provide HTML (and possibly CSS) formatting information.
 Let’s look into the different policy files:

 1) antisamy-slashdot.xml